-Suggested response for leader - The passage reminds us that God recognises the value of work as a means by which people are able to earn a living and as a way of providing people with a sense of dignity.
+Answer - The passage reminds us that God recognises the value of work as a means by which people are able to earn a living and as a way of providing people with a sense of dignity.
+Those hired last in the story were probably people who had struggled to find work earlier elsewhere, perhaps older workers or those less able.

-Suggested response for leader - Jesus' story also helps us to see that no one should be excluded from working if they want to; allowances should be made by us all to enable this to happen.
+Answer - Jesus' story also helps us to see that no one should be excluded from working if they want to; allowances should be made by us all to enable this to happen.